-The Board fielded comments raising concerns about waste, "toxicity components", and spill prevention measures at the Facility.
-There were also speculative questions about contaminated soils on the property that could be encountered during development.
+The Board fielded comments raising concerns about waste, "toxicity components", and spill prevention measures at the renewable diesel facility and the rail branchline.
+There were also speculative questions about contaminated soils on the facility property that could be encountered during development.
 Management of hazardous waste and spill prevention measures are not a component of the County's approval criteria.
 State and federal laws and regulations govern management of hazardous waste and spill prevention measures.